Doraverse-Workspace/notify/README.md

 - 🚀 **Multi-Platform Support**: Send notifications to Telegram, Slack, and easily extend to other platforms
 - 🎯 **Simple Interface**: Clean and intuitive API for sending notifications
+- 🌍 **Global Singleton**: Initialize once, use anywhere - no need to pass configs around
 - 📦 **Manager Pattern**: Centralized management of multiple notification providers
 - ⚡ **Async Broadcasting**: Send notifications to multiple platforms concurrently
 - 🔧 **Extensible**: Implement your own custom notification providers